Cody-dev-debug/Calculator/README.md

 3. Enter the second number (up to 10 digits)
 4. Press the ‘=’ button to perform the calculation
 5. Use the backspace button to delete the last character
-6. Enter the first number before entering an operation.
+6. Enter the first number before entering an binary operation.
-7. Use ‘C’ button to clear all the fields
+7. Use ‘C’ button to clear all the fields.
+8. Numbers entered before unary operations are multiplied with the operation.